Harsha1849/Harsha1849/README.md

-# Hi there, I'm Harsha 👋
+# Hi there, I'm Harsha Aradhya 👋

 🎓 I'm a student passionate about technology, constantly learning and improving my skills in:
 - 💻 Full Stack Development (MERN, Django, etc.)